ATLANTIC CITY, NJ — Belmar’s own Jade Glab is the new Miss New Jersey and will compete in the 2020 Miss America competition.

 During the final night of competition on June 15, Glab performed the operatic aria, “O Mio Babbino Caro,” which she sang earlier in the week to capture a talent award in the preliminaries.
 In addition, she was asked during the final interview round a randomly chosen question on what field women still need to break through the glass ceiling.
 Her response centered on her plans to enter the world of finance by opening a small business to represent women in the profession.

 Glab also talked about her selection of “Healthy Children, Strong America” as her social impact initiative, explaining how she discovered first-hand the importance of a healthy lifestyle when she was diagnosed with high cholesterol at age 11.

 During her reign as Miss Central Jersey Beaches, she visited her alma mater Belmar Elementary School to promote that message, as well as many others during the past school year.
 She also was a familiar face at community events, where she sang the national anthem, including the recent Spring Lake Five Mile Run.

-Glab recently graduated from Brookdale Community College, Lincroft, and is looking to transfer to Rutgers University where she plans to pursue a degree in finance and accounting.
+Glab recently graduated from Brookdale Community College, Lincroft, plans to attend the University of Virginia, where she plans to pursue a degree in finance after taking a year off to serve as Miss New Jersey and prepare for the Miss America competition.
 She also is a graduate of Belmar Elementary School and Red Bank Regional High School.